 Discovery Basecamp Glamping Leadership Program Early Bird - we like to start early with Discovery campers.
 They might Hike to the Waterfall, do crafts, play Gaga Ball.
-Optional Early Bird, such as Gaga Ball, Polar Plunge, crafts in the cabin Optional Early Bird, such as Gaga Ball, Polar Plunge, crafts in the cabin Optional Early Bird, such as Gaga Ball, Polar Plunge, crafts in the cabin Breakfast Breakfast Breakfast Breakfast Morning Duties Morning Duties Morning Duties Morning Duties Morning Watch Morning Watch Morning Watch Morning Watch Activity Period 1 - These activities are done with their cabin, such as Archery or Parachute games Skill Activity Period 1, such as Campcraft, Survival, Target Sports.
+Optional Early Bird, such as Gaga Ball, Polar Plunge, crafts in the cabin Typically, Glamping Campers choose to sleep as long as possible in the mornings.
+But they can attend Early Bird activities if they choose!
+Optional Early Bird, such as Gaga Ball, Polar Plunge, crafts in the cabin Breakfast Breakfast Breakfast Breakfast Morning Duties Morning Duties Morning Duties Morning Duties Morning Watch Morning Watch Morning Watch Morning Watch Activity Period 1 - These activities are done with their cabin, such as Archery or Parachute games Skill Activity Period 1, such as Campcraft, Survival, Target Sports.
 These activities are chosen before coming to camp.
 Extended Adventure Activities, such as Caving, Paddling on Tellico, High Ropes.
 These activities are preselected.
 Leadership/Team Building Activity, such as Challenge Course, High Ropes.
 Activity Period 2 - Campers will switch to new activities, such as Creek Walk or Animals Class Skill Activity Period 2, such as Waterworld, Pottery, Outdoor Cooking.
 These activities are chosen before coming to camp.
-Continued Continued Lunch Lunch Lunch - often this is a picnic lunch during their activities Lunch Cabin Time & Short Bible Study Cabin Time Extended Adventure Activities - campers will continue the activity from the morning or do a new activity in the afternoon, such as hiking, Waterfall Rappel.
+Continued - most of the activities for Glamping are full day activities.
+We strive to be back for Rec Time, because no one wants to miss it!
+Continued Lunch Lunch Lunch - often this is a picnic lunch during their activities Lunch Cabin Time & Short Bible Study Cabin Time Extended Adventure Activities - campers will continue the activity from the morning or do a new activity in the afternoon, such as hiking, Waterfall Rappel.
 Cabin Time Activity Period 3 - Campers will switch to new activities, such as River Fun, Creek Walk Cabin Activities, such as Climbing Wall, Hike to the Waterfall, Archery Time for showers and cabin time Leadership Discussion by our Leadership Coordinator Rec Time - the pool and camp store are open, crafts, gaga ball, volleyball, soccer Rec Time - the pool and camp store are open, crafts, gaga ball, volleyball, soccer Rec Time - the pool and camp store are open, crafts, gaga ball, volleyball, soccer Rec Time - the pool and camp store are open, crafts, gaga ball, volleyball, soccer Dinner Dinner Dinner Dinner Evening All Camp Activities, such as Bean Carnival, Sing along Campfire Program, Field Games.
 These are designed for younger campers.
 Bible Study Bible Study Bible Study Snack Time and Worship Evening All Camp Activities, such as Water Olympics, Skit Night, For Whom the Bell Tolls Evening All Camp Activities, such as Water Olympics, Skit Night, For Whom the Bell Tolls Evening All Camp Activities, such as Water Olympics, Skit Night, For Whom the Bell Tolls Go back to Cabins Snack Time Snack Time Snack Time Showers/Getting Ready for Bed Worship Worship Worship Lights Out for Discovery Showers/Getting Ready for Bed Showers/Getting Ready for Bed Showers/Getting Ready for Bed Lights Out Lights Out Lights Out